netgen/local-development-setup/php/README.md

 ping.response = "pong"
 ```

-Make sure to use your own username instead of `brale`, and name the socket file
+Make sure to use your own user and group instead of `brale` and `staff`, and
-corresponding to the PHP version.
-Use configuration already existing in the
+name the socket file corresponding to the PHP version.
+Use configuration already
-file and do not create duplicate entries.
+existing in the file and do not create duplicate entries.

 **Note**: Configuration files use `;` character as a comment, so make sure you
 remove it as needed.